15 Expats Talk about Health Insurance and Healthcare in Ecuador

 When we asked about emergency services, members in Ecuador wrote:

 "I live in Montañita, the middle of the Ecuador coast and the north of the province of Santa Elena.
 Closest hospital is one town away (Manglaralto).
 It is public.
-Better hospitals about 90 minutes south (Salinas, Santa Elena, Libertad) and World class medical three hours by car (Guayaquil)," wrote an expat living in Montanita.
+Better hospitals about 90 minutes south (Salinas, Santa Elena, Libertad) and World class medical three hours by car (Guayaquil)," said one expat living in Montanita.

 "I am one block from a clinic, Clinica Primavera.
 Services there are fine (to see a doctor for a cold or flu).
 Three blocks away is a very good hospital, Los Valles.
 Both are private.
 I have been to the ER in Los Valles a couple of times.
 The cost was around $300 (once for stitches and once for back pain which included a MRI scan).
-The quality of care in both were great," commented one expat living in Quito, Ecuador.
+The quality of care in both were great," commented one expat who moved to Quito, Ecuador.

 "The Big Public Hospital in Cuenca is Moscosa, which is about a mile away.
-I've been to the bathroom there and wouldn't recommend it, because if the bathrooms aren't clean, I wouldn't trust the service (same goes for restaurants.)," wrote one expat.
+I've been to the bathroom there and wouldn't recommend it, because if the bathrooms aren't clean, I wouldn't trust the service (same goes for restaurants.)," remarked one expat living in Cuenca.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!